 The South Island of New Zealand is most famous for its giant granite peaks – an epic mountain range running from north to south called the Southern Alps.
-Due to its position on the island (running alongside the west coast) this mountain range is surrounded by vastly different coastlines and landscapes.
+Due to its position on the island (running alongside the West Coast) this mountain range is surrounded by vastly different coastlines and landscapes.
 The northern tip is home to the sunny and golden sanded Nelson/Marlborough region.
-The east coast has black sand beaches surrounded by vast flat and fertile planes, prefect for farmlands.
-The south coast is wild and gloomy with rolling hills, still amazing for farmland, but the wild West Coast is one of the most beautiful coastlines in the world.
+The east coast has black sand beaches surrounded by vast flat and fertile plains, prefect for farmlands.
+The south coast is wild and dramatic with rolling hills, amazing for farmland, but the wild West Coast is one of the most beautiful coastlines in the world.

-So, without more suspense, here are, in our humble opinion, New Zealand's South Island best day hikes:
+So, without more suspense, here are, in our humble opinion, the best hikes in the South Island, New Zealand, specifically the best day hikes:

 1. Abel Tasman Coastal Track day hikes

-The Abel Tasman Coastal Track can be hiked year-round as part of our South Island Explorer – ‘Kiwi’ trip.
+The Abel Tasman Coastal Track can be hiked year-round as part of our New Zealand Walking Adventure trip.

 2. Cape Foulwind day hike

-Westport is a popular town to visit for any travellers coming across to the West Coast from Nelson or Christchurch.
-Located 16 kilometres (10 miles) south-west of Westport is the trailhead for the stunning Cape Foulwind walk.
-Not a long walk, the trail is 3.4 kilometres (2.1 miles) each way – taking you out to the Cape Foulwind lighthouse and seal colony.
-Along the way you can expect to see wild seas, panoramic mountain views, New Zealand fur seal and the old lighthouse.
+Westport is a popular town to visit for any travelers making the journey to the West Coast from Nelson or Christchurch.
+Located 16 kilometers (10 miles) southwest of Westport is the trailhead for the stunning Cape Foulwind Walk.
+Not a long walk, the trail is 3.4 kilometers (2.1 miles) each way – taking you out to the Cape Foulwind lighthouse and seal colony.
+Along the way you can expect to see wild seas, panoramic mountain views, New Zealand fur seals, and the old lighthouse.

-You can walk the Cape Foulwind trail all year round, and it’s included on the South Island Explorer – ‘Kiwi’ trip.
+You can walk the Cape Foulwind trail all year round, and it’s included on the New Zealand Walking Adventure trip.

 3. Inland Pack Track – Punakaiki

-Beginning 800 metres (0.5 miles) south of the Punakaiki Visitor Centre, the Inland Pack Track is 25 kilometres (15.5 miles) each way, and most hikers choose to take 2 or 3 days to complete it in its entirety.
-But if you’re looking for a stunning single day hike option, you can start at the Waikori Road end, and after approximately 1 hour you’ll come across a junction with the Pororari River Track.
-Here you’ll turn left and follow the River Track along the edge of the Pororari River, back to the Punakaiki Camp Ground – where it’s only a short hike back along the roadside pavement to the Visitor Centre.
+Beginning 800 meters (0.5 miles) south of the Punakaiki Visitor Centre, the Inland Pack Track is 25 kilometers (15.5 miles) each way, and most hikers choose to take 2 or 3 days to complete it in its entirety.
+However, if you’re looking for a stunning single-day hike option, you can start at the Waikori Road end, and after approximately 1 hour you’ll come across a junction with the Pororari River Track.
+From here, turn left and follow the River Track along the edge of the Pororari River, back to the Punakaiki Camp Ground – where it’s only a short hike back along the roadside pavement to the Visitor Centre.

 Hiking these trails takes you deep into Westland National Park, journeying through temperate rainforest and limestone canyons, following in the footsteps of gold miners who established this trail over a century ago.

-The Franz Joseph and Fox glaciers are 2 of the most famous attractions on the West Coast of New Zealand.
-For anyone travelling from north to south along the West Coast, the Franz Joseph Glacier is the first one you’ll come across.
+The Franz Josef and Fox glaciers are two of the most famous attractions on the West Coast of New Zealand.
+For anyone traveling from north to south along the West Coast, the Franz Josef Glacier is the first one you’ll encounter.
 To access the glacier, simply follow SH6 south of the main township and turn left when you cross the long Waiho River bridge.
 At the road end you’ll find a car park, and the Franz Valley Track begins at this point.
-But for a little extra walking and incredible glacier views (away from the crowds of tourists) you should consider hiking the Roberts Point Track, or Alex Knob track.
+However, for a little extra walking and incredible glacier views (away from the crowds of tourists) you should consider hiking the Roberts Point Track, or the Alex Knob Track.

-To access the Roberts Point Track, you’ll begin at the Alex Knob/Lake Wombat car park (halfway between the SH6 intersection and the Franz Valley Track road end) and hike toward the true right hand side of the valley.
-Follow the trail through lush rainforest, crossing the foot bridge over the Waiho River.
-This 12 kilometre (7.5 mile) return trail opens up to smooth rock outcrops, and incredible views of the surrounding mountains and waterfalls.
+To access the Roberts Point Track, you’ll begin at the Alex Knob/Lake Wombat car park (halfway between the SH6 intersection and the Franz Valley Track road end) and hike toward the true right-hand side of the valley.
+Follow the trail through lush rainforest, crossing the footbridge over the Waiho River.
+This 12-kilometer (7.5 mile) return trail opens up to smooth rock outcrops, and incredible views of the surrounding mountains and waterfalls.

-As you’d expect, the Alex Knob Track starts at the Alex Knob Carpark, and takes you up the true left hand side of the valley.
-This 17.2 kilometre (10.7 mile) trail normally takes 8 hours to complete in its entirety.
+As you’d expect, the Alex Knob Track starts at the Alex Knob Carpark, and takes you up the true left-hand side of the valley.
+This 17.2-kilometer (10.7-mile) trail normally takes 8 hours to complete in its entirety.
 It has steep and technical sections, so it’s mostly recommended for experienced hikers.
 Along the trail you’ll hike through amazing rainforest, which eventually turns to wide open tussock country with panoramic views of the surrounding granite mountain peaks.
 At the top of the trail you’ll find a plane table that guides you to your surrounding natural features.

 5. Fox Glacier – Lake Matheson Loop Track

-If you’ve satisfied your glacier cravings at Franz Joseph, you’ll carry on South on SH6 to a town called Fox.
-As you travel south, you’ll turn right in the town centre and follow the signs to the Lake Matheson walk.
-Here you’ll find an amazing café and visitor centre, and a short 2.6 kilometre (1.6 mile) walk through lush rainforest.
-The trail is smooth and well maintained, and the real highlight is calm reflections of Mt Tasman and Aoraki/Mt Cook in the calm lake Matheson.
-Make sure you have plenty of space in the camera, it’s moody and super photogenic.
+If you’ve satisfied your glacier cravings at Franz Josef, you’ll carry on South on SH6 to a town called Fox.
+As you travel south, turn right in the town center and follow the signs to the Lake Matheson walk.
+Here there is an amazing café and visitor center, and a short 2.6 kilometer (1.6 mile) walk through lush rainforest.
+The trail is smooth and well maintained, and the real highlight is the magnificent reflections of Mount Tasman and Aoraki/Mount Cook in the calm of Lake Matheson.
+Make sure your phone is charged for photos - it’s moody and super photogenic!

 6. Routeburn Track single day hikes

 The Routeburn Track is one of the 10 Great Walks of New Zealand.
-The 32 kilometre (19.9 mile) A to B trail typically takes 2 nights, 3 days to complete.
-But if you’re looking for single day hiking options, you can drive to either end of the trail and hike amazing sections.
+The 32-kilometer (19.9 miles) A to B trail typically takes 2 nights, 3 days to complete.
+However,if you’re looking for single-day hiking options, you can drive to either end of the trail and hike amazing sections.

 Option 1: Key Summit

-If you’re travelling to Milford Sound, you’ll pass the town of Te Anau.
-About 85 kilometres (53 miles) further along toward Milford Sound you’ll reach The Divide, which is where the Key Summit hike begins.
-This iconic section of the Routeburn Track is a 3.4 kilometre (2.1 mile) hike that typically takes 3 hours to complete.
+If you’re traveling to Milford Sound, you’ll pass the town of Te Anau.
+About 85 kilometres (53 miles) further on toward Milford Sound you’ll reach The Divide, which is where the Key Summit hike begins.
+This iconic section of the Routeburn Track is a 3.4 kilometer (2.1 mile) hike that typically takes 3 hours to complete.
 You’ll hike through Jurassic beech forests and shrublands until you break the treeline, where the trail opens into the rugged tussock alpine.
-Get your camera ready as you reach Key Summit – the mountain tarns and surrounding snow-capped peaks are awe inspiring!
+Get your camera ready as you reach Key Summit – the mountain tarns and surrounding snow-capped peaks are awe-inspiring!

 Option 2: Routeburn Falls